☆ This is a collaborative post ☆

 Cosmetic treatment is the fastest and most effective way to beat wrinkles, however, it can be costly and comes with risks.
 Facelift surgeries are a common way of removing facial wrinkles.
 There are also less invasive options such as botox as provided by companies like V&A Aesthetics Ltd. Always choose a reputable clinic when getting cosmetic treatment so that you get the best results.

 Smoking, heavy drinking, and too much sun exposure can all speed up wrinkling.
-Quitting these bad habits could drastically slow down the rate of aging but it’s unlikely to reverse existing wrinkles – the damage is unfortunately done.
+Quitting these bad habits could drastically slow down the rate of ageing but it’s unlikely to reverse existing wrinkles – the damage is unfortunately done.
 You should of course still quit to save your skin from more wrinkles in the future!
 After all, each of these bad habits had a myriad of other damaging health effects from increased risks of cancers to heart disease.

 Until next time ♡